This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 On July 2, 2019, Erica Byrom and her daughter, Zubida, won $229.6 million in what was called “the largest medical malpractice verdict ever awarded in the United States,” according to the Baltimore Sun.[7]

-Byrom went to the Johns Hopkins Bayview Medical Center in Maryland with high blood pressure, brought on by preeclampsia.
 At only 16, Byrom decided not to undergo a C-section, and the attending physician didn’t carry out an emergency C-section.
 However, there were warning signs that the unborn baby was in dire condition.

-Because of lack of oxygen during delivery, Zubida developed cerebral palsy and now requires “around-the-clock” care.
+Because of a lack of oxygen during delivery, Zubida developed cerebral palsy and now requires “around-the-clock” care.
 The jury decided that the plaintiff’s team presented enough evidence of negligence to determine that the hospital contributed to the causes of the infant’s birth injuries.

-In April 2019, a Wisconsin family was awarded a $22.5 million settlement payment after their infant son developed cerebral palsy following surgery at the UW Health’s American Family Children’s Hospital.
+In April 2019, a Wisconsin family was awarded a $22.5 million settlement payment after their infant son developed cerebral palsy following surgery at UW Health’s American Family Children’s Hospital.

 According to court documents, the infant developed permanent brain damage after losing oxygen while undergoing surgery.
 The plaintiffs’ attorneys said that Dr. Michael Chalifoux, the physician who performed the surgery, didn’t take the appropriate measures when the baby’s blood pressure readings dropped too low.